Frequently Asked Questions

 Timor-Leste SMS Market Overview

-Timor-Leste offers basic SMS functionality with some limitations, notably requiring Alphanumeric Sender ID registration for all customers sending SMS messages through Telkomcel Timor-Leste.
+Timor-Leste offers basic SMS functionality with key limitations.
+All customers must register Alphanumeric Sender IDs before sending SMS messages through Telkomcel Timor-Leste.

 Concatenated Messages (Segmented SMS)

-Encoding considerations: UCS-2 encoding is supported for messages containing non-Latin characters.
+Encoding considerations: Use UCS-2 encoding for non-Latin characters (Tetum and Portuguese special characters).

-MMS messages are automatically converted to SMS with an embedded URL link.
-This conversion ensures message delivery while providing a way to share multimedia content through linked resources.
+Timor-Leste automatically converts MMS messages to SMS with an embedded URL link.
+This ensures delivery while letting you share multimedia content through linked resources.
+Host images and videos on a reliable CDN and use shortened URLs for optimal results.

 Number Portability

-Sending SMS to landline numbers is not supported in Timor-Leste.
-Attempts to send messages to landline numbers will result in a 400 response with error code 21614, and the message will not be delivered or charged to the account.
+Timor-Leste does not support SMS to landline numbers.
+Attempts to send to landlines return a 400 response with error code 21614.
+The message will not be delivered or charged.

-SMS communications in Timor-Leste are regulated by the Autoridade Nacional de Comunica????es (ANC) under Decree-Law No. 15/2012.
-All telecommunications service providers must register with the ANC and comply with their guidelines for message delivery and consumer protection.
+The Autoridade Nacional de Comunicações (ANC) regulates SMS communications in Timor-Leste under Decree-Law No. 15/2012.
+The ANC oversees telecommunications, radio-communications, broadcasting (partially), and internet services.
+Register your service with the ANC and comply with their guidelines for message delivery and consumer protection.

 Explicit Consent Requirements: